 Plus more...
 Read on to learn everything you need to know about Faraday bags.

 You’re here for one of two reasons.
 Either you’re wondering what a Faraday bag is, or you want to know why you should buy one.
 And you’re going to get the best answers to both.

 Adding one to your lineup of cybersecurity tools can be very powerful, but only if you know how to use it.

-From a technical perspective, they are tin foil-powered enclosures that block electromagnetic fields.
+From a technical perspective, they are copper foil-powered enclosures that block all radio signals.

 From a practical point of view, Faraday bags play the role of a safer “airplane mode” for your phone or a vault for your contactless credit card.

 What is most fascinating about Faraday bags is that they are able to bring military-grade isolation in a small and portable form factor.